 Now I remembered why we said we weren’t going to fly on Ryanair, but onward I searched (not telling Sharon, as I’d have to work pretty hard to convince her to fly Ryanair) (Note from Sharon: You’re darn tootin’.).

 Ryanair usually flies from the furthest airport from major cities

 I checked and the Ryanair flight to Salzburg leaves from London Stansted airport.
-While this may be convenient if you live in the area and would be driving to the airport, it would mean that from London, we’d need to take a 45 minute train ride to the airport.
-That’s on top of the Underground ride to the train station from our hotel.
+While this may be convenient if you live in the area and would be driving to the airport, it would mean that from London, we’d need to take a 45-minute train ride to the airport.
+That’s on top of the Underground trip to the train station from our hotel.
 Not a deal killer but still another logistical challenge.

 The flight schedules on Ryanair are limited

 Just as we didn’t fly on Allegiant and have no intentions of flying Spirit, I don’t think we’ll ever fly on Ryanair.
 I don’t want to say never (Note from Sharon: I would) because if the price and the schedule and the type of trip fit perfectly, I’d possibly, maybe, questionably consider flying with them (Note from Sharon: If you ever do, I’ll meet you there.
 I’m not flying on Ryanair.
 Ever.).
-Hey, if The Points Guy can do it then so can I. Its just that I value my vacation time too much and traveling is part of my vacation.
-If the airport process and the in flight experience is horrible, it has a chance of ruining my vacation.
+It’s just that I value my vacation time too much and traveling is part of my vacation.
+If the airport process and the in-flight experience is horrible, it has a chance of ruining my vacation.
 That’s something I don’t want to risk.